 The best customer segmentation consists of the following traits:

-It’s accessible: are you actually able to reach the people within each segment?
+- It’s accessible.
+Are you actually able to reach the people within each segment?

-It’s actionable: do you have enough to say to this audience which could drive them towards action?
+- It’s actionable.
+Do you have enough to say to this audience which could drive them towards action?

-It’s compatible: does it align with your goals, vision and values?
+- It’s compatible.
+Does it align with your goals, vision, and values?

-1. Market segmentation 1: Demographics
+1. Restaurant Market Segments Using Demographics

-It includes the following non-identifiable character traits:
+Your customer demographics include the following non-identifiable traits:

-2. Market segmentation 2: Psychographics
+2. Restaurant Market Segments Based on Psychographics

+This restaurant market segmentation approach focuses on the whys behind your customers’ behaviors, based on their interests and personalities.
 Psychographic segmentation gives you the opportunity to define your customer groups by their:

 You can go much further, though, and this is where thorough research into your customer base is so important.
-The more you know about what makes them tick, the more you can expand on the list above and create incredibly valuable customer segments.
+The more you know about what makes them tick, the more you can expand the list above and create incredibly valuable customer segments.